 -------------------------------------------------------------------------------------------------------------

 We also had a request to light the wardroom galley fire very early in the morning so it was ready for cooking on first thing.
 We used to take full advantage of this by opening the ship's meat locker and cooking ourselves a thick steak for our breakfast, with a couple of the officer's eggs as well.
 One day we had a slight accident with the regulating of the oil fired stove, and part of the galley caught fire.
 In those days the oil was in fact crude oil, that could only be started by dipping a large lump of cotton waste into the oil, setting it alight at the same time and throwing it into the fire box.
 The QM missed!
 By the time he found something with which to pick up the blazing rag, half the galley was in flames.
 There were no steaks that morning, and we had to spend the next couple of hours cleaning up.
+Early one morning about 4 am, the QM told me to see if I could find a newspaper in the wardroom that he could read.
+In those days, flimsies of the UK papers were flown in, but only the Officers got them.
+He also asked me to bring him back a drink.
+A proper drink!
+He told me how to bend the corner of the Officers keyboard to one side, thus reaching the bar keys.

 This I managed to do; poured a very large gin for him and sat down, still in the Officer’s mess, to look for the latest newspaper, when in walked an officer, luckily somewhat the worse for drink.
 I was quaking inside, but casually stood up with the newspaper in one hand and the Gin in the other and said, “Just borrowing the paper Sir for the QM, I will bring it back.”
 And making sure that the glass full of gin was on the other side of me as I passed him, I slightly raised the glass to him said “Good night sir.” and left.